CP1404/Practicals/prac_07/README.md

 # Do-from-scratch Exercises

+## Miles to Kilometres Converter

 Create a Kivy program and use the kv language to recreate the following layout.
-(The dark grey with white boxes are buttons, the black with yellow is a label and the black on white one is a text input.)
+(The dark grey with white boxes are Buttons, the black with yellow text is a Label and the black on white one is a TextInput.)

 ![Convert Miles to Kilometres screenshot](../images/07image6.png)

 When you have created the layout, write the functionality for the whole program.
+As always, do this in small steps.

+-   Use a `StringProperty` for the text on the output (km) label.
+    Then in the app you can set this property variable without having to manually update the text of the label.
+It will automatically update.
+    See the **mvc_demo.py** and kv file in the demos for an example of this.

--   You should be able to type a number in the text entry field
+-   You should be able to type a number in the text entry field.

+-   Pressing the "Convert" button should calculate the conversion from miles to kilometres and display this in the bottom label.
+(Oops, "m" in the screenshot is not a good abbreviation for "miles".)

 -   Pressing the Up or Down buttons should make this (miles) number go up/down by 1

     -   Note: You can handle both of these with the same function by passing a value, e.g.
         `on_press: handle_increment(-1)`

--   Pressing the "Convert" button should calculate the conversion from miles to kilometres and display this in the bottom label.
-(Oops, "m" in the screenshot is not a good abbreviation for "miles".)
+        Or, you may like to pass the text of the input field when you call this, like:
+        `on_press: handle_increment(whatever_your_input_id_is.text, -1)`

 ### Stage 2

 -   Handle invalid inputs.
-If the text entered is not a valid number, just display 0.0 as the output.
+If the text entered is not a valid number, just set the output result to 0.0.
     It should not crash or produce errors in the console.

 -   Pressing Up/Down when the box is empty or invalid should assume the